NullCGT/Zenzizenzizenzic-RL/README.md

 While both the win and lose state are reachable, the game is still very far from what I would consider playable.

-### Can My Computer Run It?
-This is a console-based roguelike written in plain C. A potato can probably run this game.

-In all seriousness, your computer can almost certainly run this.
-At worst, using autoexplore might eat up some RAM in a low memory environment.

 ### Why C?